chenkuochou/blockchain-developer-bootcamp-final-project/README.md

 1. Clone from `https://github.com/chenkuochou/blockchain-developer-bootcamp-final-project.git`
 2. `npm install` to install all dependencies
-3. `npx hardhat test` to perform unit tests NOTE: please comment out Ropsten network block in `hardhat.config.js` before test
+3. `npx hardhat test` to perform unit tests
+   NOTE: please comment out Ropsten network block in `hardhat.config.js` before test.
 4. `npx hardhat node` to start the local test node
 5. `npx hardhat run scripts/deploy.js --network localhost` to deploy the contract to the test network
-6. `npm start` to start the React server populated at http://localhost:3000/
+6. `npm start` to start React server populated at http://localhost:3000/

 ### How to use Orange Village